munishm/architecture-center/docs/ai-ml/architecture/ai-agents-at-scale.md

 - Agent behavior and capabilities are restricted to what gets defined as part of the YAML schema.
 Extending functionality beyond these predefined patterns may require significant changes or custom development.
 - Validation and testing processes need to be established for YAML changes.

+**Selection Criteria:**
+When selecting an implementation approach, consider the following parameters:

+- **Extensibility:** Determine how readily the approach supports adding new agents and capabilities in the system.
+- **Maintainability:** Consider the effort required to update, debug, and monitor agents as requirements evolve.
+- **Performance requirements:** Consider latency, throughput, and scalability needs based on expected usage patterns.
+- **Scalability:** Assess how well the approach supports increasing numbers of agents and higher workloads.
+- **Community Support:** Assess the availability of documentation, community resources, and official support for the chosen approach.

+Additionally, the architecture should support multiple implementation approaches simultaneously, allowing you to choose the most appropriate option for each agent based on its specific requirements and constraints.

+### Agent Factory

+The Factory Design Pattern is a well-established approach for creating objects where the system needs to manage and instantiate a variety of objects dynamically.
+When building a scalable multi-agent system, consider adding an AgentFactory in your architecture to centralize how agents are created and to decouple creation logic from runtime use.
+Given an agent name, the factory returns a ready-to-use agent instance regardless of its implementation (code, YAML template, etc.).
+This lets you add new agent types without changing orchestration logic.

+#### Key Design Considerations

+- The factory inspects available representations (code module, YAML, other) and instantiates the appropriate implementation.
+- Allow configurable priority (for example, prefer YAML template over code) so you can control which implementation is used when multiples exist.
+- Include validation, lightweight instantiation checks, and caching to avoid repeated heavy construction.

+The Agent Factory pattern streamlines onboarding, testing, and evolution of an agent catalog, and preserves modularity and scalability by isolating agent changes from other system components.

+### LLM Integration Standards & Protocols

 #### Model Context Protocol (MCP)

 [MCP](https://modelcontextprotocol.io/docs/getting-started/intro) is an open-source standard for connecting AI applications to external systems.
 MCP enables agents to connect to various systems through a unified interface, promoting interoperability and reducing integration complexity.